awoojs/awoo/README.md

 - __easy to understand__: only ~180 SLOC!
 - __very modern__: works very well with async functions (node 7.6+)
 - __extendable as h*ck__: provides hooking mechanisms to serve your every need
+- __fast as lightning__: because it's so simple, it takes almost no time to build a site!

 ## Installation